 No parent volunteers or other adults will be allowed to be present on campus for learning activities.
 Parents and caregivers are asked not to enter the campus grounds at any time (including pick-up and drop-off).
 Please see the main school reception with any enquiries.

 Staff on duty at pick-up time will be encouraging parents to abide by social distancing guidelines of remaining 1.5 m apart while waiting for their child.
-As it will get progressively busier as more children return to school, it is important that parents follow the guidelines about using the pick-up area in the afternoon.
+It is important that parents follow the guidelines about using the pick-up area in the afternoon.
 Do NOT stay parked in the pick-up zone for longer than two minutes.
 If you need to, please drive around the block rather than sit in your car waiting for your child to arrive.
 Supervision will be provided for your children as they await your arrival.

 What will the school do about wet weather pick up?